-A victory over the Seahawks would allow the 37-year-old Brady to match his idol as a kid, Joe Montana, and Terry Bradshaw with four rings.
+A victory over the Seahawks would allow the 37-year-old Brady to match his idol as a kid, Joe Montana, and Terry Bradshaw with four championships.

-But a defeat would drop Brady's career mark on Super Sunday to .500 at 3-3.
+But a defeat would drop Brady’s career mark on Super Sunday to 3-3.

 When he won his first NFL championship in 2002, with a 20-17 victory over the St. Louis Rams, Brady was in his first year as a starter and second year in the league.